bariskanber/xnat_pseudo_anonymizer/README.md

 # XNAT Pseudoanonymizer
-XNAT pseudo anonymization replicating the hashUID function of DicomEdit with optional conversion to base 36 representation
+XNAT pseudo anonymization replicating the hashUID function of DicomEdit with optional conversion to base 36 representation to shorten the length of strings generated

 ## How to setup (Docker method)
 * Clone the repository